Medicare Sales Disclaimer

 Medicare Advantage, Medicare Supplement (MediGap), and Medicare Prescription Drug (PDP) Insurance

 There are different types of Medicare health insurance plans including Medicare Advantage Prescription Drug Plans (MAPD), Medicare Supplement (MediGap) Plans, and Medicare Prescription Drug Plans (PDP).
 Most newly eligible Medicare beneficiaries receive a lot Medicare advertisements in the mail.
 Those already on Medicare plans, may also receive Medicare marketing mail during the annual election period.
 Medicare consumers are protected from solicitor phone calls, emails, or coming to your house.
 Medicare consumers can request assistance from a Licensed Insurance Professional.
 The Scope of Appointment Form is the universal form in use by Medicare beneficiaries to give permission for an agent to call on them to help with Medicare information, and enrollment.
-The form is collected by your agent only once, the first time they tell you about Medicare Advantage plan details.
-Agents can provide you Medicare Advantage details two days after the beneficiary signs the Scope of Appointment Form.
-The Scope of Appointment forms are below for Paris Laughlin and Stuart Ouellette.
+The form is collected by your agent before they give you details about Medicare Advantage plans.
+Agents can provide you Medicare Advantage details after the beneficiary signs the Scope of Appointment Form.
+The Scope of Appointment forms are available below for Paris Laughlin and Stuart Ouellette,.
+We also have electronic Scope of Appointment forms available at your request.
 Please complete, and return the signed Scope of Appointment form for your agent, and we will contact you with specific details about Medicare Advantage Prescription Drug Plans.

 What is Medicare